How Should Meat be Stored and Prepared in a commercial kitchen?

 Cold and frozen storage.
 Cold storage can be classified into two main groups:

 a) Cold Storage (Cold Rooms).
 These are cold rooms that operate at temperatures to preserve the appearance and prolong the life of stored foods when it comes to putrescible foods.
 The Cooling is also used to preserve prepared foods and drinks before they’re served.

 b) Frozen storage (Frozen Rooms).
-They are used for the storing frozen food for long periods of time of time.
+They are used for storing frozen food for long periods of time.

-In large establishments it is often practical and convenient provide cooling means to different areas for different uses.
+In large establishments, it is often practical and convenient to provide cooling means to different areas for different uses.
 Large cold rooms are often divided into areas

 for different classes of food in order to provide the required conditions and the necessary equipment for storage: